leegeunhyeok/bxd-docs/content/apis.md

 ### BoxDB.open()

-> The `open()` method of the BoxDB interface open IndexedDB and create/update/delete object store based on registered boxes.
+> The `open()` method of the BoxDB interface open IndexedDB and create/update/delete object store based on created boxes.

 ```javascript
 await db.open();